Unitendo/.github/profile/README.md

 - Reshop

   A collection of homebrew apps, games, videos, promotional material, and in general just a good time.
 (Based off Brewtendo, but not a piracy hub, and also not well, stealing code.)

+## Why Brewtendo is excluded
+Brewtendo blatantly steals code, which was bad enough at the time, however now they banned every person who didn't throw money at them.
+Brewtendo is an unexceptionally greedy and disgusting group and we want NOTHING to do with them.